 This course is for freshman or sophomore Honors students who are thinking of careers at the intersection of life sciences, statistics, and/or computer science, particularly students who are considering majoring in Genetics.
 The course fulfills the laboratory requirement for the Genetics major.

 The course catalog indicates this class is from 8:30-11:30 AM, however, it actually is from 9:00-11:30 AM.

-Students must be in their first year at Rutgers in an approved Honors program (e.g., the Honors College or the SAS Honors Program).
-Students must have previously completed General Biology I and II (01:119:115 and 01:119:116) or have placed out of these two courses (e.g., through AP credit or approved transfer credit).
+Students must be in their first or second year at Rutgers in an approved Honors program (e.g., the Honors College or the SAS Honors Program).
+General Biology I (01:119:115) and be at least co-registered for General Biology II (01:119:116) or have placed out of these two courses (e.g., through AP credit or approved transfer credit).